admin-shell-io/id/aas/3/0/README.md

 ## FragmentKeys/AnnotatedRelationshipElement

- [https://admin-shell.io/aas/3/0/FragmentKeys/AnnotatedRelationshipElement](https://admin-shell.io/aas/3/0/FragmentKeys/AnnotatedRelationshipElement) The FragmentKeys AnnotatedRelationshipElement of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/AnnotatedRelationshipElement](https://admin-shell.io/aas/3/0/FragmentKeys/AnnotatedRelationshipElement) The NamedIndividual AnnotatedRelationshipElement of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/BasicEventElement

- [https://admin-shell.io/aas/3/0/FragmentKeys/BasicEventElement](https://admin-shell.io/aas/3/0/FragmentKeys/BasicEventElement) The FragmentKeys BasicEventElement of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/BasicEventElement](https://admin-shell.io/aas/3/0/FragmentKeys/BasicEventElement) The NamedIndividual BasicEventElement of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/Blob

- [https://admin-shell.io/aas/3/0/FragmentKeys/Blob](https://admin-shell.io/aas/3/0/FragmentKeys/Blob) The FragmentKeys Blob of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/Blob](https://admin-shell.io/aas/3/0/FragmentKeys/Blob) The NamedIndividual Blob of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/Capability

- [https://admin-shell.io/aas/3/0/FragmentKeys/Capability](https://admin-shell.io/aas/3/0/FragmentKeys/Capability) The FragmentKeys Capability of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/Capability](https://admin-shell.io/aas/3/0/FragmentKeys/Capability) The NamedIndividual Capability of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/DataElement

- [https://admin-shell.io/aas/3/0/FragmentKeys/DataElement](https://admin-shell.io/aas/3/0/FragmentKeys/DataElement) The FragmentKeys DataElement of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/DataElement](https://admin-shell.io/aas/3/0/FragmentKeys/DataElement) The NamedIndividual DataElement of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/Entity

- [https://admin-shell.io/aas/3/0/FragmentKeys/Entity](https://admin-shell.io/aas/3/0/FragmentKeys/Entity) The FragmentKeys Entity of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/Entity](https://admin-shell.io/aas/3/0/FragmentKeys/Entity) The NamedIndividual Entity of the FragmentKeys class as defined in IDTA-01001-3-0.

-## FragmentKeys/FragmentReference
- Bookmark or a similar local identifier of a subordinate part of a primary resource

- [https://admin-shell.io/aas/3/0/FragmentKeys/FragmentReference](https://admin-shell.io/aas/3/0/FragmentKeys/FragmentReference) The value FragmentReference of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/EventElement

- [https://admin-shell.io/aas/3/0/FragmentKeys/EventElement](https://admin-shell.io/aas/3/0/FragmentKeys/EventElement) The FragmentKeys EventElement of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/EventElement](https://admin-shell.io/aas/3/0/FragmentKeys/EventElement) The NamedIndividual EventElement of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/File

- [https://admin-shell.io/aas/3/0/FragmentKeys/File](https://admin-shell.io/aas/3/0/FragmentKeys/File) The FragmentKeys File of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/File](https://admin-shell.io/aas/3/0/FragmentKeys/File) The NamedIndividual File of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/FragmentReference
+ Bookmark or a similar local identifier of a subordinate part of a primary resource

- [https://admin-shell.io/aas/3/0/FragmentKeys/FragmentReference](https://admin-shell.io/aas/3/0/FragmentKeys/FragmentReference) The value FragmentReference of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/FragmentReference](https://admin-shell.io/aas/3/0/FragmentKeys/FragmentReference) The NamedIndividual FragmentReference of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/MultiLanguageProperty
  Property with a value that can be provided in multiple languages.

- [https://admin-shell.io/aas/3/0/FragmentKeys/MultiLanguageProperty](https://admin-shell.io/aas/3/0/FragmentKeys/MultiLanguageProperty) The FragmentKeys MultiLanguageProperty of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/MultiLanguageProperty](https://admin-shell.io/aas/3/0/FragmentKeys/MultiLanguageProperty) The NamedIndividual MultiLanguageProperty of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/Operation

- [https://admin-shell.io/aas/3/0/FragmentKeys/Operation](https://admin-shell.io/aas/3/0/FragmentKeys/Operation) The FragmentKeys Operation of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/Operation](https://admin-shell.io/aas/3/0/FragmentKeys/Operation) The NamedIndividual Operation of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/Property

- [https://admin-shell.io/aas/3/0/FragmentKeys/Property](https://admin-shell.io/aas/3/0/FragmentKeys/Property) The value Property of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/Property](https://admin-shell.io/aas/3/0/FragmentKeys/Property) The NamedIndividual Property of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/Range

- [https://admin-shell.io/aas/3/0/FragmentKeys/Range](https://admin-shell.io/aas/3/0/FragmentKeys/Range) The value Range of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/Range](https://admin-shell.io/aas/3/0/FragmentKeys/Range) The NamedIndividual Range of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/ReferenceElement

- [https://admin-shell.io/aas/3/0/FragmentKeys/ReferenceElement](https://admin-shell.io/aas/3/0/FragmentKeys/ReferenceElement) The value ReferenceElement of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/ReferenceElement](https://admin-shell.io/aas/3/0/FragmentKeys/ReferenceElement) The NamedIndividual ReferenceElement of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/RelationshipElement

- [https://admin-shell.io/aas/3/0/FragmentKeys/RelationshipElement](https://admin-shell.io/aas/3/0/FragmentKeys/RelationshipElement) The value RelationshipElement of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/RelationshipElement](https://admin-shell.io/aas/3/0/FragmentKeys/RelationshipElement) The NamedIndividual RelationshipElement of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/SubmodelElement

- [https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElement](https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElement) The value SubmodelElement of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElement](https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElement) The NamedIndividual SubmodelElement of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/SubmodelElementCollection
  Collection of Submodel Elements

- [https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementCollection](https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementCollection) The value SubmodelElementCollection of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementCollection](https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementCollection) The NamedIndividual SubmodelElementCollection of the FragmentKeys class as defined in IDTA-01001-3-0.

 ## FragmentKeys/SubmodelElementList
  List of set of Submodel Elements

- [https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementList](https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementList) The value SubmodelElementList of the FragmentKeys class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementList](https://admin-shell.io/aas/3/0/FragmentKeys/SubmodelElementList) The NamedIndividual SubmodelElementList of the FragmentKeys class as defined in IDTA-01001-3-0.

+// Enum GenericFragmentKeys

 ## GenericFragmentKeys
  Enumeration of different fragment key value types within a key